KevinHorvatin/xml-c14n-tests/csharp/Readme.md

 This demonstrates how dotNet canonicalizes XML.

 ## Build it
-To build this use a VS2013 command prompt and type:
+To build this use a Visual Studio command prompt and type:
+**NOTE:** I used Visual Studio 2013, and haven't tested other versions

 	csc /out:c14n.exe program.cs